$\kappa$-deformed complex scalar field: conserved charges, symmetries and their impact on physical observables: Phenomenology of CPT deformation

 More discussion is needed in case of the scalar and pseudoscalar neutral mesons.
 Although the description of $\kappa$-deformed neutral fields is not yet completely developed, being currently under investigations we could present a plausible scenario pertaining to this case.
+On the other hand, in our theoretical investigations in Chapter IV we did not assume that fields are charged and therefore the model is general enough to accomodate neutral fields.
 In the conventional quantum field theory, states representing neutral particles are eigenstates of the ${\cal CPT}$ operator.
 This is no longer going to be the case, however, for the deformed CPT transformation operator which we denote with ${\cal CPT}_\kappa$.
 Being mutually their own antiparticles, states like e.g. $|\pi^0\rangle$ and its $\kappa$-deformed image ${\cal CPT}_\kappa \,|\pi^0\rangle$ must refer to different physical objects, which are however indistinguishable in their rest frame.
 As discussed above, these particles can be distinguished kinematically when transformed to the moving frame, since they have different momenta.
 In particular, for a $2\,\pi^0$ final state, created e.g. in the decay $K_S\rightarrow \pi^0\pi^0$, this state consists of two $\pi^0$s being their mutual ${\cal CPT}_\kappa$ images with four-momenta $p$ and $ S(p)$, viz. $|\pi^0(p),\pi^0( S(p))\rangle$.
 Subsequent $\kappa$-deformed transformation ${\cal CPT}_\kappa$ exchanges these two pions and restores their momenta, ${\cal CPT}_\kappa\,|\pi^0(p),\pi^0( S(p))\rangle = |\pi^0( S(p)),\pi^0(p)\rangle$ (up to a phase factor).
 This is because ${\cal CPT}_\kappa$ operator is involutive, similarly to the undeformed ${\cal CPT}$ operator, which means that ${\cal CPT}_\kappa({\cal CPT}_\kappa)=\hat 1$ and $ S( S(p))=p$.
 Therefore pairs of particles being identical CPT-eigenstates can be also used for finding limits on $\kappa$, similarly to charged ones.
 In particular, predictions for $\kappa$ from $K_S\rightarrow \pi^0\pi^0$ decay are close to that for the $K_S\rightarrow\pi^+\pi^-$, although for the neutral decay channel of $K_S$ its lifetime is twice that big and its relative accuracy is twice worse, compared to the charged channel.

 Let us now elaborate on another important point of our analysis.
 As noticed long time ago in Ref. \cite{khalfin}, decay laws have to account for non-zero widths of mass distributions arising from the renormalized propagator of decaying particle.
 Thus the time- and momentum-dependent decay amplitude $a(t,\mathbf p)$ is given by a distribution $\omega(m; M,\Gamma)$ of the resonance mass $m$, with a mean mass $M$ and decay width $\Gamma$: